 The process of pressing charges against the Philadelphia Police Department is often fraught with legal challenges for plaintiffs.
 While filing a complaint is a step in the right direction, it remains critically important to have aggressive legal representation on your side.

 If you or someone you love was assaulted by or injured due to the use of excessive force by police, or if you feel your rights were violated by a PPD officer making a wrongful arrest, you deserve to have the matter investigated by an experienced Bucks County criminal defense lawyer.
-To set up a free and completely confidential legal consultation, call police brutality attorney Lloyd Long at (215) 882-9752 today.
+To set up a free and completely confidential legal consultation, call police brutality attorney Lloyd Long at (215) 882-9752 today and tell us about your experience with police misconduct in PA.